 Sec.
 13.20.
-Notwithstanding any other provisions of the current law, the Office of State Budget and Management is authorized to transfer funds that are certified as performance pay reserves in the 1992-93 budget and are not required to continue support of performance pay allocations authorized in fiscal year 1990-91 to a Reserve for Lowest Paid Employees for the purpose of providing salary increases to the lowest paid State employees pursuant to Section 37 of Chapter 1066 of the 1989 Session Laws, Regular Session 1990.
-Special Responsibility Constituent Institutions in The University of North Carolina System are directed to use available funds for the purpose of providing salary increases to the lowest paid State employees pursuant to Section 37 of Chapter 1066 of the 1989 Session Laws, Regular Session 1990, before receiving any funds from the Reserve for Lowest Paid Employees.
+Notwithstanding any other provisions of the current law, the Office of State Budget and Management is authorized to transfer funds that are certified as performance pay reserves in the 1992-93 budget and are not required to continue support of performance pay allocations authorized in fiscal year 1990-91 to a Reserve for Lowest Paid Employees for the purpose of providing salary increases to the lowest paid State employees pursuant to Section 37 of Chapter 1066 of the 1989 Session Laws.
+When all agencies except Special Responsibility Constituent Institutions in the University of North Carolina System have received sufficient funds from the Reserve for Lowest Paid Employees in order to fully implement Section 37 of Chapter 1066 of the 1989 Session Laws, the remaining funds in that Reserve shall be available to Special Responsibility Constituent Institutions in the University of North Carolina System to implement that Section.
+If such funds are insufficient for Special Responsibility Constituent Institutions in the University of North Carolina System to fully implement that section, they shall use funds otherwise available to fully implement that section.